Richard Beasley (serial killer): Conviction and sentence of Beasley

 More than a year after his arrest, Richard Beasley stood trial on February 26, 2013, for the murders of Ralph Geiger, David Pauley and Timothy Kern.
 During the trial itself, the prosecution sought to prove that Beasley intentionally hatched the murder plot by luring victims who were down on their luck and desperate to turn their lives around with the fake promise of new jobs.
 In her opening address to court, special prosecutor Emily Pelphrey admonished Beasley as a "false prophet" for falsely giving his victims "a message of hope and change and a new start in life" and took advantage of their situation in his killing spree.
-The sole survivor, Scott Davis, also testified against Beasley, recounting how he was attacked by Beasley and eventually survived through hiding and his escape.
+The sole survivor, Scott Davis, also testified against Beasley, recounting how he was attacked by Beasley and how he'd escaped.

-On March 12, 2013, the jury found Beasley guilty of 26 counts of aggravated murder, kidnapping, aggravated robbery and other charges.
+On March 12, 2013, the jury found Beasley guilty of 26 counts, including aggravated murder, kidnapping, aggravated robbery, and other charges.
 For the most serious charge of aggravated murder, the punishment was either life imprisonment or the death penalty under Ohio state law.

-During submissions on sentence, The prosecution, led by Jonathan Baumoel, sought the death penalty, stating that the crimes committed by Beasley was "the worst of the worst" and urged the jury to consider the "enormous" magnitude and weight of the crimes based on its aggravating factors.
-On the other hand, the defence sought life imprisonment, and called on a psychiatrist, John Fabian, to support the notion that due to Beasley's troubled childhood, he suffered from depression, low self-esteem, and feelings of isolation, and also resorted to alcohol abuse.
-Beasley's mother also made an emotional plea in court for her son's life to be spared, and stated that her son suffered from both abuse from her second husband and sexual abuse from older children of their neighbourhood since young.
+During submissions on sentence, the prosecution, led by Jonathan Baumoel, sought the death penalty, stating that the crimes committed by Beasley was "the worst of the worst," and urged the jury to consider the "enormous" magnitude and weight of the crimes based on its aggravating factors.
+On the other hand, the defense sought life imprisonment, and called on a psychiatrist, John Fabian, to support the notion that due to Beasley's troubled childhood, he suffered from depression, low self-esteem, and feelings of isolation, and also resorted to alcohol abuse.
+Beasley's mother also made an emotional plea in court for her son's life to be spared, and stated that her son had suffered from both abuse from her second husband and sexual abuse from older children intheir neighborhood when he was young.